 Makiki: Parking at the Makiki Aid Station (Start / Finish) is limited; carpooling and arranging rides are recommended.
-One parking pass will be issued to each runner, which should always be displayed.
+One parking pass will be issued to each runner, for one vehicle to park at Halau Ku Mana, which must always be displayed.
 Runners and crews should use the lower parking lot before the gate.
 We will once again try to obtain parking at the adjacent Halau Ku Mana School, but this may not be confirmed until just prior to the race.
 Participants may also park along Makiki Heights Drive but must have all tires off the roadway or risk being towed.
-Runner or crew vehicles are only permitted above the gate for short periods but must display a valid parking pass.
+Runner or crew vehicles are NOT permitted above the gate.
 The DLNR has advised race planners that only necessary traffic will be allowed to pass through the front gate after hours (typically sunset to sunrise), as the park needs to be secured.
-On race day, a parking attendant will direct drivers prior to the start.
+On race morning prior to the start, a parking attendant will direct drivers.

 Note: There are several private homes along the roadway leading to the Makiki Aid Station.
 Travel and noise (e.g., conversations, closing of car doors and trunks) should be kept to the absolute minimum, especially during nighttime and early morning hours.
+There is no parking above the gate by runners or crews.

 Mānoa: The Mānoa aid station is located on the Paradise Park grounds.
 Paradise Park, including the parking lot, are private property.
-A \$7 parking fee (subject to change) applies per day.
+A \$7 parking fee (subject to change) applies for the duration of the event.
 Free street parking is available around the end of Mānoa Road, 5 - 10 minutes by foot from the aid station.
 If parking on Mānoa Road, do not block neighborhood driveways.
-Due to traffic and parking congestion on the first loop, no crews are permitted at this aid station until after 10:45 AM on Saturday.
+Due to traffic and parking congestion on the first loop, no crews are permitted at this aid station until after 10:45 a.m. on Saturday.

-Nu'uanu: There is no crew access to the Nu'uanu aid station.
-Nu'uanu Pali Drive is a narrow road adjacent to the aid station that offers extremely limited parking, available only to volunteers with special permits.
-Pacers starting at Nu'uanu should be dropped off, or take Uber, Lyft, or taxi.
-Crews showing up at Nu'uanu could result in runner disqualification.
+Nu'uanu: There is no access to the Nu'uanu aid station.
+Nu'uanu Pali Drive is a narrow road adjacent to the aid station that offers extremely limited parking.
+Starting this year, pacers MAY NOT start at Nu'uanu.
+Pacers or crews showing up at Nu'uanu could result in runner disqualification.
+Beginning this year, we may even be bussing in volunteers.